 Fire Safe Montana posts InciWEB data but also gives useful information on how to protect your home and how to evacuate.

-The U.S. EPA still maintains a website giving fire and especially smoke locations across the country and into Canada.
+The U.S. EPA still maintains a website giving fire and air quality information across the country and into Canada.

 GeoMac gives information on active wildfires nationwide through its online map.
 While updated daily, it does not include information on Canadian wildfires.